root-project/root/tree/ntuple/v7/doc/tuning.md

 Approximation of the compressed cluster size
 --------------------------------------------

-The estimator for the compressed cluster size uses the compression factor of the previously written cluster.
+The estimator for the compressed cluster size uses the average compression factor of the so far written clusters.
-This has been choosen as a simple, yet (expectedly) accurate enough estimator.
+This has been choosen as a simple, yet expectedly accurate enough estimator (to be validated).
 The following alternative strategies were discussed:

   - The average compression factor of all so-far written pages.